r35382/bnflite/README.md

 Some time ago author dealt with the "ffmpeg" tool which was invented to integrate together a lot of parametrized video/audio codecs.
 The tool have a comprehensive command line with thousands combinations of options.
-Examples are poor, parameters sometime are ambiguous, command line is not compatible from version to version.
+Examples are poor, parameters sometime are ambiguous, the command line is not compatible from version to version.
-Formal BNF description of command line language could help.
-However for projects with limited budget a process solution does not exist.
+Formal BNF specs of the command line language could help.
+However, for projects with limited budget a process solution does not exist.
 The tool still is in progress and it is really difficult to support any requirements document on-time.
 But without any formal descriptions world users have a really problems reporting something that not work.
-A potential defect can be either coding bug or the requirement issue when some functionality can not be achieved(or really difficult to achieve).
+A potential defect can be either the coding bug or the requirement issue when some functionality can not be achieved(or really difficult to achieve).
 If submitted issue is not properly addressed it will be never performed and corrected!